18 Famous Websites with Popups (And Why You Should Use Them Too)

 6. CoSchedule

 Like ClickUp, CoSchedule highlights the time saving features of their software.
-Their goal with this popup is to get users to try out their free demo, which is conveniently packaged as a Chrome extension.
+Their goal with this exit-intent popup is to get users to try out their free demo, which is conveniently packaged as a Chrome extension.

 The large screenshot of their app in use helps potential users get an idea of what’s in store for them if they download the app.